NgBlaze/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile - Created a script to view psswd file

 3-twofiles - Created a script to view content of two files

+4-lastlines - Created a script to view 10 lines of a file